yangshun/front-end-interview-handbook/questions/javascript-questions.md

 ### What is the extent of your experience with Promises and/or their polyfills?

 Possess working knowledge of it.
-A promise is an object that may produce a single value some time in the future: either a resolved value, or a reason that it's not resolved (e.g., a network error occurred).
+A promise is an object that may produce a single value sometime in the future: either a resolved value or a reason that it's not resolved (e.g., a network error occurred).
 A promise may be in one of 3 possible states: fulfilled, rejected, or pending.
 Promise users can attach callbacks to handle the fulfilled value or the reason for rejection.

-Some common polyfills are `$.deferred`, Q and Bluebird but not all of them comply to the specification.
+Some common polyfills are `$.deferred`, Q and Bluebird but not all of them comply with the specification.
 ES2015 supports Promises out of the box and polyfills are typically not needed these days.

 ###### References